Freezystem/mjml-bar-chart/README.md

 }
 ```

-If you're using TypeScript you can import the `Chart` interface to validate your object.
+If you're using TypeScript you can import the `Chart` interface to validate your data structure.

 ```ts
 import type { Chart } from "mjml-bar-chart";